Oligarchy Countries, with Examples from History and Today

 - They cracked down on dissidents to prevent further ISIS terrorism.

+Iran: An oligarchy of Islamic clerics, relatives, and business associates runs the country.
+They took power after the demise of Ayatollah Ruhollah Khomeini.
+He led the 1979 revolution that ousted Shah Pahlavi.
 Khomeini did not allow his family to rule.
 But his replacement did.
 The Ayatollah Ali Khamenei put his friends and family in government positions.
 The elected president owes his position to these oligarchs.
 The five Larijani brothers are friends and relatives of Khamenei and his allies.
 They have become heads of many critical government posts.

 South Africa: It was an oligarchy from 1948-1993.
 It was run by Caucasian descendants of Dutch settlers who made up 20 percent of the population.
-It ended with the election of Nelson Mandela as the first black President in 1994.
+It ended with the election of Nelson Mandela as the first black president in 1994.

-They are closely allied with the ruling AKP party elite.
+They are closely allied with the ruling AKP party.
 The dynasty was founded by Verbi Koc in the 1920s.